catseye/Feedmark/eg/Ill-formed Llama Sightings.md

 *   excuse: I don't remember what day it was

 It was at least fifty feet tall but I don't remember what day it was.

-I'm quite certain it was a llama.
+I'm quite certain it was a llama, though.
+It was just as if [2 Llamas Spotted Near Mall][].
+That's what it was like.

+[2 Llamas Spotted Near Mall]: TK